Limmen/csle/README.md

-# `pycr`: A PYthon Cyber Range for reinforcement learning agents.
+# `csle`: Cyber Security Learning Environment
 ## A research platform to develop self-learning systems for cyber security

-`pycr` is a platform for evaluating and developing reinforcement learning agents for control problems in cyber security.
+`csle` is a platform for evaluating and developing reinforcement learning agents for control problems in cyber security.
 It can be considered as a cyber range specifically designed for reinforcement learning agents.
 Everything from network emulation, to simulation and implementation of network commands have been